s2t2/leaf-shapes-py/README.md

 cd leaf-shapes-py
 ```

-> NOTE: subsequent commands assume you're running them from the repo's root directory.

-Acquire the leaf images!
+## Image Acquisition

 Obtain a zip file of images from the [research team](http://peabody.yale.edu/).

 Unzip it and observe there are 11 subdirectories, each named after a specific tree family (e.g "Acer rubrum L").
 Inside the each subdirectory are a number of images of preserved leaves.
 Not all the images are of leaves though - some look like laboratory slides.

-Finally, copy all the leaf family image subdirectories into the "img/families" directory in this repository.
+Before proceeding, copy or move all of these subdirectories into the "img/import" directory in this repository.

+## Computer Vision Service Account

+Create an [Azure account](https://azure.microsoft.com/en-us/free/), then __________ to obtain a subscription key (i.e. `VISION_API_KEY`) and endpoint (i.e. `VISION_API_ENDPOINT`).

+## Environment Setup

 Setup a virtual environment: